 Plan out the last few weeks of the semester with a “home-stretch calendar” (Word: fall 2022 homestretch or PDF: fall 2022 homestretch).
 Calendars are an important tool for getting yourself organized and identifying and keeping on top of your crunch times.
-Block out time, especially during finals, to do things like eat, sleep, and exercise.
+They can also keep you focused.
+What should you put on your “home stretch” calendar?

 - prelim & final exams dates

 - due dates of papers & other assignments

 Many students also use a weekly planner to map out their schedule and find hidden time (and block time for things like eating, hanging out with friends, and working on specific courses/projects).
 For a Word version of the weekly calendar, click here.
 What should you put on your weekly planner?

 - Things you need to do to survive!
 Eat, sleep, and exercise, etc.

 - Things you like to do to take a break!
 Walk, hang out with friends, talk to family, etc.